 Abstract -The analysis of stability of community structure is an important problem for scientists from many fields.
 Here, we propose a new framework to reveal hidden properties of community structure by quantitatively analyzing the dynamics of Potts model.
-Specifically we model the Potts procedure of community structure detection by a Markov process, which has a clear mathematical explanation.
+Specifically we model the community structure detection Potts procedure by a Markov process, which has a clear mathematical explanation.
 Critical topological information regarding to multivariate spin configuration could also be inferred from the spectral significance of the Markov process.
 We test our framework on some example networks and find it doesn't have resolute limitation problem at all.
-Results have shown the model we proposed is able to uncover hierarchical structure in different scales effectively and efficiently.
+Results show the model we proposed is able to uncover hierarchical structure in different scales effectively and efficiently.

-Appendix
+Appendix. -

-Experiment on network with different modular sizes. - To illustrate the framework can uncover hierarchical community structures with different modular sizes, we apply the framework to a synthetic hierarchical network.
-The network contains 9 cliques of different sizes and we consider a line of cliques from size 3 to 11, joined only by a common node between each other.
+Experiment on network with different modular sizes. - To illustrate the soft stability can uncover hierarchical community structures with different modular sizes, we apply the framework to a synthetic hierarchical network.
+The network contains 9 cliques of different sizes and we consider a line of cliques from size 3 to 11, jointed only by a common node between each other.
 The clique network is shown in Fig.1(a) and the common nodes are presented in red color.
 One can consider a specific clique is an overlapping part between the neighbor ones.
 So 2-8 are also reasonable numbers of modules which reveal fuzzy levels of the hierarchical structure.

 The significance of such levels can be quantified by their corresponding persistent time length.
 The longer the time persists, the more robust the configuration is.
 In the upper subgraph of Fig.1(b), one can observe that 9 modules and 2 modules are the most significant community structure.
-However, 3-8 are also reasonable although they don't have very long persistent timescales.
+However, 3-8 are also reasonable although they don't own very long persistent timescales.
 This is in perfect consistence with the generation mechanisms if we consider the overlapping parts of the network.
 Furthermore, in the lower subgraph of Fig.1(b), we plot the curve of Θ .
-One can observe that the curve of Θ is a approximate parabolic shape for a specific Λ .
-It can be used to estimate the modularity property of complex networks, and larger Θ indicates stronger community structure.
-We explore the trend of stability Θ and find the largest value of Θ is corresponding to 9 communities with $\Gamma(9)=0.187$, much larger than 0.145 corresponding to 2 communities.
-The significance of community structure indicated by stability Θ favors finer but obvious modules.
-This is in keeping with the network formation and reasonable for many real networks.
+One can